diffpy/diffpy.pdfgui/doc/source/examples.rst

        incremental r-series fit conditions.

-   The first row deals with the increment setup of the upper r of the refinements.
-User should specify the first and the last fit maximum r-value , and corresponding step (increment), all in units of Angstroms.
+   The first row deals with the incremental setup of the upper r of the refinements.
+The user should specify the first and the last fit maximum r-value, and corresponding step (increment), all in units of Angstroms.

-   In the second row information is needed to specify the lower r refinement limit.
+   In the second row, information is needed to specify the lower r refinement limit.
 Again, the user sets the first and the last value, and step.
 This allows for a box car of either fixed or variable width to be defined.
 If the second row is left blank, the corresponding refinement series will be